nihaomiao/WACV23_TSNet/README.md

 2. Set the paths in the code files if needed.
 The pretrained models for FaceForensics dataset have released.
 3. Run `python -u demo/demo_face.py`

+Note that our models are only trained on less than 200 short videos.
+So they are still hard to be generalized to *unseen* subjects.
+The subject videos of example videos we shown are *seen*, which are from training dataset (Driving videos are still unseen).
+If you want to apply our model to new subject, please do some fine-tuning.
+This can be achieved by using our training code to train TS-Net on the new subject with a small learning rate.

 Citing TS-Net
 ----